Quote of the Day

 |Figure 1: Damage to My Brother's Chimney from Lightning.||Figure 2: One of a Number of Blown Outlets at My Brother's Home.|

-We incorporate surge protection on all of our circuit boards to try to limit the amount of damage lightning does.
+That said, we incorporate surge protection on all of our circuit boards to try to limit the amount of damage lightning does.
 However, there are limits as to the level of lightning-generated current and voltage surges that can be withstood.

 Magnitude of a Lightning Strike Current Surge